Israeli sculpture: Land of Israel movement

 Among the sculptors who were Bezalel students, the works of Aaron Priver stand out.
 Priver arrived in the Land of Israel in 1926 and began to study sculpture with Melnikoff.
 His work displayed a combination of a tendency toward realism and an archaic or moderately primitive style.
 His feminine figures of the 1930s are designed with rounded lines and sketchy facial features.
 Another pupil, Nachum Gutman, better known for his paintings and drawings, traveled to Vienna in 1920, and later went to Berlin and Paris, where he studied sculpture and printmaking and produced sculptures on a small scale which show traces of expressionism and a tendency toward a "primitive" style in the depiction of its subjects.

 The works of David Ozeransky (Agam) continued the decorative tradition of Ze'ev Raban.
 Ozeransky even worked as a laborer on the sculptural decorations Raban created for the YMCA building in Jerusalem.
 Ozeransky's most important work of this period is "Ten Tribes" (1932) – a group of ten square decorative tablets, which describe in symbolic terms the ten cultures associated with the history of the Land of Israel.
-Another work that Ozeranzky was involved in creating during this period was "The Lion" (1935) that stands atop the Generali Building in Jerusalem.
+Another work that Ozeranzky was involved in creating during this period was "The Lion" (1935) which stands atop the Generali Building in Jerusalem.

 Although he was never a student at the institution, the work of David Polus was anchored in the Jewish academism which Schatz formulated at Bezalel.
 Polus began to sculpt after he was a stonemason in the labor corps.
 His first significant work was a statue of "David the Shepherd" (1936–1938) in Ramat David.
 In his monumental work 1940 "Alexander Zeid Memorial", which was cast in concrete at "Sheik Abreik" and stands near the Beit She'arim National Park, Polus represents the man known as "The Watchman" as a horseman looking out over the view of the Jezreel Valley.
 In 1940 Polus placed at the base of the monument two tablets, in archaic-symbolic style, whose subjects were "the thicket" and "the shepherd."
 While the style of the main statue is realistic, it became known for its attempt to glorify its subject and emphasize his connection with the land.